dai-shi/social-cms-backend/README.md

 Notes:

-* This is still a trial recording.
-The result may include bugs.
+* There is a typo found after the recording.
+  `/javascript/main.js -> /javascripts/main.js`

 TODOs
 -----